sculptor/sculptor.github.io/_posts/2010-07-07-sculptor-190---support-for-mongodb-and-event-driven-architecture.md

 Read more about how to use MongoDB with Sculptor [here][1].

+### Event-Driven Architecture (EDA)

-**Event-Driven Architecture (EDA)** is a good complement to Domain-Driven Design.
+Event-Driven Architecture (EDA) is a good complement to Domain-Driven Design.
 We think EDA is an important ingredient for building scalable systems.
 It is also an enabler for designing loosely coupled modules and bounded contexts.

 For this Sculptor makes it possible to define Domain Events in the model in similar way as Entities and Value Objects.
 Sculptor also provide a mechanism to publish and subscribe through a simple event bus.
 This is done either in a declarative way in the model, or programatically with a simple API.